nengo/nengo-1.4/simulator-ui/docs/tutorial2.rst

 * To observe the performance of this model, we now switch over to Interactive Plots.
 This allows us to both graph the performance of the model and adjust its inputs on-the-fly to see how this affects behaviour.
-* Start Interactive Plots by right-clicking inside the Network and selecting Interactive Plots
+* Start Interactive Plots by right-clicking inside the Network and selecting Interactive Plots or clicking the 'double sine' icon at the top right.

 .. image:: images/p2-101.png